-The Laboratory for Movement Neuroscience and Rehabilitation in the Colorado State University Department of Health and Exercise Science is offering CSU faculty, staff, and their family members (above 60 years of age) an opportunity to get assessments of your fall and driving crash risk using CDC-recommended and nationally recognized assessments at very low cost.
+The MNR Lab, located in the Department of Health and Exercise Science, is offering older adults in Larimer County, as well as individuals with stroke and their family members (above 65 years of age) an opportunity to get assessments of your fall and driving crash risk using nationally recognized assessments at very low cost.
 Based on your results and interests, the team will offer suggestions for balance and fall-prevention strategies, participation in movement-based research, or referrals to driving rehabilitation specialists.

-Screenings will be held on Thursday, May 6 and Friday, May 7 from 9-4 p.m. each day.
+Screenings will be held on Friday, June 11 and Saturday, June 12 from 9-4 p.m. each day.